 Just to be perfectly clear, I’ve never experienced such powerful water pressure before in my life.
 Take it from me, just wash your face at the sink if you want it to remain with you.
 On the whole, this didn’t take away from our weekend or our view of our little weekend rental.
 We all did have a good laugh about the ridiculousness of it all, which is totally part of the travel experience.
 I thoroughly recommend you embrace the unexpected, wherever it comes from!

 BUT!!!
-Don’t Despair on the Bathroom of this Particular Nashville Airbnb Apartment!
+Don’t Despair Over the Bathroom of this Particular Nashville Airbnb Apartment!

 If you were interested in this apartment for your own get-together and the bathroom is just really turning you off, I totally get it.
 But before you give up, you should know that she confirmed for me that she updated the shower head.
 Therefore, you will probably have a lot less chaotic experience.
 Obviously, the bathroom wasn’t the worst thing ever for our bachelorette group, as I’m still recommending the place!

-UP NEXT: Savoring the fruits of your labor and all your activities in How to Thrown a Bachelorette Party in Nashville without the Bars: Enjoying Your Hard Work!
+UP NEXT: Savoring the fruits of your labor and all your activities in How to Throw a Bachelorette Party in Nashville without the Bars: Enjoying Your Hard Work!